MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 ## App install via Provisioning Package

-Apps can be installed via provisioning packages.
-In order to do this your HoloLens 2 devices must be on [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) or later.
+Apps can be installed via provisioning packages on HoloLens 2 devices.
+This allows for an easily re-useable package you can use to help you distribute your apps.
 Read the full instructions for [deploying apps via Provisioning Packages](app-deploy-provisioning-package.md).

 > [!NOTE]
 > HoloLens (1st gen) does not support installing apps (**UniversalAppInstall**) by using a provisioning package.